Next class is June 10th!

 As we (re)learn the role of the whole body in cognition, emotions and will,

-it makes sense to consider the role of the body in finding peace.
+it is time to consider the role of our entire self in finding peace.

 Classes are at 11 a.m.
 Eastern US Time